Rudy Haleydt

-Rudy Haleydt (born 15 February 1951) is a retired Belgian midfielder and former coach.
+Rudolf "Rudy" Haleydt (born 15 February 1951) is a retired Belgian midfielder and former coach.

 Born in Aalst, Belgium, he would start his career at Eendracht Aalst before moving on to Waregem where he would spend seven years and form a prolific partnership with Dutch forward Aad Koudijzer.
 He would later go on to play Cercle Brugge for two years, before returning to his boyhood club Eendracht Aalst before retiring in 1984.
 He would later come out of retirement in 1987 to spend one season as a player manager for Willebroek-Meerhof before finally retiring from the sport in 1988.

 Haleydt made one appearance for Belgium in 1976 against Iceland.

 Club career

 Eendracht Aalst

 Rudy Haleydt made his debut with the first team of Eendracht Aalst in 1969.
 At the time the club was in the Division 3.

 KSV Waregem

 After 5 seasons with Eendracht Aalst, he was bought by Division 1 team, KSV Waregem, where he became a starter in the midfield the next year, forming a formidable duo with Dutch forward Aad Koudijzer, scoring at least 6 goals per season between 1975 and 1979.
 His good form won him a call-up to the Belgian national team in September 1976.
 In 1979, the club hired Dutch coach Hans Croon and Haleydt lost his starting berth.